IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 Source

-Where the risk originated — security assessment, audit finding, project planning, incident review, or other sources.
+Where the risk originated: a security assessment, audit finding, project planning, incident review, or other source.

 The standard approach uses a matrix.
 Assign numeric values to each probability level and each impact level, then multiply them to produce a risk score:

 In Virima, the Risk Calculator is configured in Admin settings.
-IT administrators define the impact and probability scoring scales appropriate for their organization, and the platform calculates composite risk scores automatically for every risk record.
-This prevents the scoring inconsistency that plagues spreadsheet-based risk registers, where different teams apply different internal scales.
+IT administrators define the scoring scales for their organization, and the platform calculates composite risk scores for every risk record.
+This prevents the scoring inconsistency common in spreadsheet-based risk registers.

-The resulting heat map view — plotting all risks on a probability-impact grid — gives leadership an immediate visual picture of the risk landscape: which risks are high-probability and high-impact (critical, require immediate action), which are low-probability but catastrophic-impact (require contingency plans even if unlikely), and which are low on both dimensions (acceptable or monitored).
+The resulting heat map view plots all risks on a probability-impact grid, giving leadership an immediate visual picture: which risks are critical and need immediate action, which are low-probability but high-impact (requiring contingency plans), and which fall below the acceptable threshold.

 Every risk in the register requires a documented response strategy.
-Virima 6.1.1 supports the four standard ITSM and GRC risk response approaches:
+Virima 6.1.1 supports the four standard ITSM and GRC risk response approaches.
+For vulnerability and risk management specifically, the Mitigate strategy is the most commonly applied.

 Avoid

 Eliminate the activity or condition that creates the risk.
-If a particular vendor relationship creates unacceptable supply chain exposure, ending the relationship avoids the risk entirely.
-Avoidance is appropriate when the risk score is very high, and the benefit of the risk-creating activity does not justify the exposure.
+If a vendor relationship creates unacceptable supply chain exposure, ending that relationship avoids the risk entirely.
+Avoidance is appropriate when the risk score is very high and the benefit of the risk-creating activity does not justify the exposure.

 Mitigate

-Reduce either the probability of occurrence, the impact if it does occur, or both.
+Reduce the probability of occurrence, the impact if it occurs, or both.
 Patching vulnerabilities, adding redundancy, implementing monitoring, or adding approval gates to change processes are all mitigation actions.
 Mitigation is the most common response for technology risks because it reduces risk without eliminating the underlying activity.

 Accept

 Acknowledge the risk and choose not to take active steps to reduce it.
-Acceptance is appropriate when the cost of mitigation exceeds the expected cost of the risk materializing, or when the risk falls below a defined risk tolerance threshold.
-Accepted risks still require documentation — “we know this risk exists and have made a deliberate decision to accept it” is a defensible position; “we did not realize this was a risk” is not.
+Acceptance is right when the cost of mitigation exceeds the expected cost of the risk materializing, or when the risk falls below your defined tolerance threshold.
+Accepted risks still require documentation.
+“We know this risk exists and have made a deliberate decision to accept it” is a defensible position.
+“We did not realize this was a risk” is not.

 Transfer

 Shift the financial or operational consequence of the risk to a third party.
 Cyber liability insurance, contractual indemnification clauses, and managed service agreements are common transfer mechanisms.
-Transfer reduces the organization’s net exposure without changing the underlying probability of occurrence.
+Transfer reduces your net exposure without changing the underlying probability of occurrence.

-Documenting the chosen strategy — and the reasoning behind it — in the risk register creates an audit trail that demonstrates deliberate, structured risk governance rather than reactive ad hoc responses.
+Documenting the chosen strategy and the reasoning behind it in the risk register creates a compliance record that demonstrates deliberate, formal risk governance rather than reactive ad hoc responses.

 How Virima Connects Risk Records to Change and Project Management

 One of the most operationally significant capabilities in Virima’s Risk Register is its direct association with Change records and Project records within the same platform.
-This integration addresses a fundamental gap in many ITSM environments: risk management and change management operate as separate disciplines with no formal connection.
+This integration addresses a fundamental gap in many ITSM environments: risk management and change management often run as separate disciplines with no formal connection.

 Risk-to-Change Linkage

 In Virima, a risk record can be associated with a specific Change record.
-When a change advisory board reviews a proposed change, relevant pre-identified risks are visible in the change record — not in a separate risk system that may or may not be consulted.
-Risk information is part of the change approval workflow, not an afterthought.
+When a change advisory board reviews a proposed change, relevant pre-identified risks are visible in the change record rather than in a separate risk system.
+Risk information becomes part of the change approval workflow, not an afterthought.

-This connection also means that when a change is completed, associated risk records can be updated to reflect whether the risk materialized, was mitigated by the change, or requires continued monitoring.
+This connection also means that when a change is completed, associated risk records can be updated to reflect whether the risk materialized, was mitigated, or requires continued monitoring.
+For more on how discovery-driven data feeds this change management risk visibility, see how Virima’s CMDB integrates with change workflows.

 Risk-to-Project Linkage

 Risk records can be associated with Project records in Virima.
-Technology projects — infrastructure migrations, new system deployments, application upgrades — carry inherent risks.
-Associating those risks with the project record keeps them visible throughout the project lifecycle, ensures they are reviewed at project milestones, and creates a complete post-project risk history.
+Technology projects (including infrastructure migrations, new system deployments, and application upgrades) carry inherent risks.
+Associating those risks with the project record keeps them visible throughout the lifecycle, ensures review at milestones, and creates a complete post-project risk history.

-This unified approach — where risks, changes, and projects exist in the same platform with native record associations — eliminates the fragmentation that makes risk management ineffective in organizations that manage these disciplines in separate tools.
+This unified approach (where risks, changes, and projects exist in the same platform with native record associations) reduces the fragmentation that makes risk management ineffective in organizations running these disciplines in separate tools.

 For more on how Virima’s ITSM platform supports integrated IT operations, see Virima ITSM and ServiceNow Integration.